brkicdusan/league-config-manager/README.md

 **IMPORTANT:** This only saves the settings from the time you pressed the button, any changes after won't be saved to the profile, you will have to add a new profile to save them.

+### Link sharing

+Under every profile you have the button to (G)enerate  and (C)opy the link for that profile

+*NOTE:* The link expires are after 7 days **IMPORANT:** If you get an error importing from link or generating a link you can try again after 1 second if the error persists you can report it here on github, the current solution for sharing links is not meant to serve a lot of people as it uses a rate-limited service

 ### Importing settings

 Press the import button in the top row to import settings from a `.zip` file.